vik-s/quartz/content/projects/newsletter/long form/What it takes to design an RF integrated circuit.md

 - What is the best EM tool?
 - Correlating EM tool accuracy

-## Design Rules, LVS, Density
-- What are design rules?
-How many do I have to meet?
-In GaAs?
-In modern cmos?
-- Layout versus schematic is a must, and everyone does it
-- Density fill and why its needed.
-What is cheesing?
-Why is it needed?
-- Run electromagnetics again if time permits.

 ## Packaging, Board Evaluation and Testing
 - Impact of packaging on the IC design